Apple Cranberry Pie

 - Meanwhile, remove the second disc of pie dough from the fridge and set aside.
 Place the apples back into the same large mixing bowl and toss with the cornstarch until it is completely dissolved.
 Pour on the hot reduced syrup and toss to combine.
 If the syrup seizes, don’t worry.
 Add the cranberries to the bowl.
 Allow to cool.

-- Preheat the oven to 425 degrees Fahrenheit with a rack on the lowest level of the oven (preheat for the entirety of the time that the pie chills in the freezer).
+- Preheat the oven to 425°F (220°C) with a rack on the lowest level of the oven (preheat for the entirety of the time that the pie chills in the freezer).
 Set aside a rimmed half sheet pan.
-Remove the pie from the freezer, make 6, 2-inch wide cuts in the top of the dough, spreading them apart slightly with your fingers to expose the filling.
+Remove the pie from the freezer, make six 2-inch wide cuts in the top of the dough, spreading them apart slightly with your fingers to expose the filling.
 These will help release steam from the pie as it cooks and prevent the moisture from staying within the pie.
 Brush the top and edges lightly with egg wash.
-Avoiding the crimped edges, sprinkle lightly with sugar.
+Avoiding the crimped edges, sprinkle lightly with sparkling sugar.

-- Place the pie pan on the rimmed sheet pans and bake at 425 degrees Fahrenheit, uncovered, for 25 to 30 minutes, rotating the pan half way through.
-Continue baking for an additional 20-30 minutes, covering any edges or crust with aluminum foil to prevent burning, or until the mixture is bubbling slightly and the apples are tender, but still provide some give, when poked through the slits with a knife or cake tester.
+- Place the pie pan on the rimmed sheet pans and bake uncovered, for 25 to 30 minutes, rotating the pan half way through.
+Continue baking for an additional 20 to 30 minutes, covering any edges or crust with aluminum foil to prevent burning, or until the mixture is bubbling slightly and the apples are tender, but still provide some give, when poked through the slits with a knife or cake tester.

 - Place on a cooling rack and cool for a minimum of 4 hours before slicing and serving.